-The Liquid Network is operated by its members - large exchanges and financial institutions that benefit from its use.
-Blockstream has no control of the network and serves only as a technology provider.
-With no single entity in control, there is no longer any single point of failure.
+The Liquid Network is operated by members - large exchanges, financial institutions, and Bitcoin-focused companies - geographically distributed all over the world.
+Blockstream serves only as a technology provider.
+With no single entity in control and a geographically diverse membership, there is no single point of failure.

 Liquid uses an approach to consensus called Strong Federations.
 A Strong Federation removes the need for costly Proof of Work mechanisms and replaces it with the collective actions of a group of mutually distrusting participants called functionaries.